PrashanthkumarR/PaperBoy-Problem/README.md

 For ALL GET APIs

-example - just passing params as == kera
-(form back-end testing using params else we send values in query params from front-end) http://localhost:3000/api/state/Kera
+example - just passing params as == kera (kerala 0R karnataka etc ... states) (form back-end testing using params else we send values in query params from front-end) http://localhost:3000/api/state/Kera